 - Individuals, and one accompanying caregiver, with written prior approval for out-of-country medical services from the General Manager, OHIP

-- Asymptomatic testing in hospital, long-term care, retirement homes and other congregate living settings and institutions as per provincial guidance and/or Directives, or as directed by public health units
+Asymptomatic testing as per provincial guidance and/or Directives, or as directed by public health units.
+This includes:

 Anyone who presents to the AC outside of the eligible testing criteria will not be tested for COVID-19.